 This tent comes equipped with storage pockets and two vestibules to seal the camping deal!
 These offer convenient storage space for smaller items and gear and an increase in breathability and rain protection.

 If you are on a low budget, this is undoubtedly one of the best 2-person backpacking tents!
 You can get it in two color variants: Deep Green and Orange-Brown.
 This tent is quite lightweight at 5,4lbs (2,45 kg), a trait that makes it ideal for backpacking, hiking, bike trekking, and fishing.
-It offers plenty of space, with interior dimensions of 87″ x 59″ (221 cm x 150 cm) and the center height of 46″ (117 cm).
+It offers plenty of space, with interior dimensions of 87″ x 59″ (221 cm x 150 cm) and a center height of 46″ (117 cm).

 This free-standing 2-person tent comes with two aluminum poles, 14 aluminum stakes, and four guy ropes.
 You can set it up in a few minutes, and move it around without needing to dismantle the tent.
 It features two vestibules that provide additional room and protection from the elements.
 In the whole package, this backpacking tent offers tons of space for two people and their gear.